With weframe, you have many possibilities to display, create and edit content – from fast and easy to sophisticated and detailed.

 - Methods – i.e. techniques and tools that structure the Session and with the help of which individual goals should be achieved.
 Examples: Session agenda, four-field matrix, business model canvas, etc.

-The following applies: You can share what you can view with your mobile device with the group via weframe.
-This means that almost everything that you have saved or can call up on your laptop / tablet / smartphone will be the subject of group work:
+The following applies: You can share what you can view on your personal device with the group via the weframe device.
+This means that almost everything that you have saved or can call up on your personal device will be the subject of group work:

 Local content on your hard drive: